hayworthanalytics/hayworthanalytics/README.md

 ## Hello and welcome!
 I'm Kyrsten.
-I am a **Senior Data Analyst** with 6+ years of experience across the full data lifecycle.
+I'm a **Senior Data Analyst** with 6+ years of experience across the full data lifecycle.
 I specialize in developing scalable solutions that bridge the gap between **technical rigor and purposeful storytelling.**

 Whether I’m streamlining workflows to reduce bottlenecks for analysts or crafting intuitive visual insights for stakeholders, my mission is to empower people at every level of the **data-to-decision pipeline.**